odthientho/odthientho/README.md

-# Who Am I?
+# Who is Arthur?

-📚 Bachelor of Computer Science
+📚 Bachelor of Computer Science & Graduate of Per Scholas and Georgia Tech Web Development Bootcamps

 👨🏻‍💻 **Software Developer** - Focusing on Java, JavaScript, and modern frameworks.